Enterwell/wp-starter/wp-content/plugins/wordpress-seo/readme.txt

 = How do I get support? =

 As our free plugin is used by millions of people worldwide, we cannot offer you all one on one support.
-If you have trouble with the Yoast SEO for WordPress plugin, you can get help on the support forums here at [wordpress.org](https://wordpress.org/support/plugin/wordpress-seo/) or by checking out or knowledge base at [kb.yoast.com](https://yoa.st/3r1).
+If you have trouble with the Yoast SEO for WordPress plugin, you can get help on the support forums here at [wordpress.org](https://wordpress.org/support/plugin/wordpress-seo/) or by checking out our help center at [yoast.com/help/](https://yoa.st/3r1).

 The plugins you buy at Yoast are called ‘premium plugins’ (even if Premium isn’t in its name) and include a complete year of free updates and premium support.
 This means you can contact our support team if you have any questions about that plugin.

 [Read more on how to get support](https://yoa.st/3r2)

+= What happens to my data if I enable usage tracking? =

+[This page on yoast.com explains what data we collect to improve Yoast SEO](https://yoa.st/4w7).
+We only collect data when you explicitly opt in.
+Read more about how we handle your data in [our Privacy Policy](https://yoa.st/4w8).

 = I have a different question than listed here =

-Your question has most likely been answered on our knowledge base: [kb.yoast.com](https://yoa.st/1va).
+Your question has most likely been answered on our help center: [yoast.com/help/](https://yoa.st/1va).

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 14.9 =
+= 21.1 =
-Release Date: September 1st, 2020

-Yoast SEO 14.9 comes with a new round of improvements, plus a new language-based enhancement: improved keyphrase recognition for Hebrew.
-Read more about those changes in [our release post](https://yoa.st/release-14-9)!

-Bugfixes:

-* Fixes a bug where a JavaScript console warning was thrown on category edit pages.
-* Fixes a bug where the page number was not shown in the breadcrumb for paginated series.
-* Fixes a bug where the `robots.txt` and `.htaccess` file editor would not work due to `get_home_path()` not being a writable path.
-Props to [druesome](https://github.com/druesome).
-* Fixes a bug where port numbers in the indexable permalinks were missing (when applicable).
-* Fixes a bug where the indexables table would contain incorrect permalinks for posts if the term slug had been changed and the post permalink contains the term slug.
-* Fixes a bug where the indexables table would contain incorrect permalinks for pages if the slug of the parent page had been changed.
+Release date: 2023-09-05

+Here's Yoast SEO 21.1!
+After the AI release, we're back with an update filled with fixes and enhancements to improve your SEO work.
+Check it out!
+Find out more about what's new in Yoast SEO 21.1 in [our release post](https://yoa.st/release-5-9-23)!

+#### Bugfixes

-* Fixes a bug where a warning would occur when a query was unsuccessful while indexing post type archives.
-Props to [Sekiphp](https://github.com/Sekiphp).
+* Fixes a bug where an error could occur when an indexable was outdated.
+Props to @jaimearroyonavia.
-* Fixes a bug where closing parentheses would always be regarded as sentence endings in RTL languages.
+* Fixes a bug where the cleanup routine would throw an error when on multisites.
-* Fixes a bug where closing parentheses would always be regarded as sentence endings when followed by an upper-case letter.
+* Fixes a bug where the notification for a new content type in the notification center would not be dismissed when installing Elementor and reviewing the new content types.

-Enhancements:

-* Adds an update notification for major and minor releases.
-* Improves the SQL performance by not performing unnecessary update queries when updating a post’s public status.
-* Optimizes performance by preventing regular database queries.
-* Improves keyphrase recognition in Polish by filtering more function words.
-* Improves the feedback string in the Keyphrase in Subheadings assessment by making it more explicit.
-* Improves all keyphrase-based assessments for Hebrew by filtering function words and allowing keyphrases to be recognized in the text when preceded by a prefix (e.g., “כ” or “ל”).
-* We already had a filter available to change the default Schema Article type (`wpseo_schema_article_post_types`), but it wasn't called anywhere.
-Now it is.

-Other:
+#### Other

-* Adds the weekly cron schedule to the `cron_schedules` filter to prevent overwriting the one WordPress adds.
-Props to [peter-webbird](https://github.com/peter-webbird).
+* Adds an attribute to the link "See who contributed to" to open in a new browser tab, located in the General tab.
+Props to @nathanwritescode-uk.
-* Merges the googlebot and bingbot meta tag values into the robots meta tag value and deprecates the `Googlebot_Presenter` and `Bingbot_Presenter`.

-= 14.8.1 =
-Release Date: August 25th, 2020

-Bugfixes:

-* Fixes a bug in WordPress itself where script concatenation was causing JavaScript errors, which in turn led to Yoast SEO malfunctioning.
-This bug was introduced in WordPress 5.5.
-We’re fixing it by disabling script concatenation entirely.

-= 14.8 =
+= 21.0 =
-Release Date: August 18th, 2020

-Get ready for a brand new version of Yoast SEO!
-In this version you'll find new Schema functionality, an improved readability analysis for Portuguese & Indonesian, and improved keyword recognition for right-to-left languages.
-Read more about those changes in [our release post](https://yoa.st/release-14-8)!

-Enhancements:

-* Adds a Schema section to the metabox and sidebar.
-This section allows the user to change their Schema settings on posts, pages and custom post types.
-* Adds a new section to the Search Appearance settings.
-This section allows the user to change their Schema defaults for posts, pages and custom post types.
-* Fixes an inconsistency in the feedback strings that are produced by the keyphrase in SEO title assessment.
-* Improves the accuracy of the following assessments for right-to-left languages: sentence length, keyphrase in introduction, keyphrase distribution, keyphrase density, and keyphrase in meta description.
-* Improves all keyphrase-based assessments for Arabic by filtering function words and by allowing keyphrases to be recognized in a text when preceded by a prefix (e.g., "ل" or "ب").
-* Adds the following assessments for Indonesian: sentence beginnings, transition words and passive voice.
-* Adds the following assessments for Portuguese: Flesch reading ease and passive voice.
-* Cleans up Schema @type values:
-	* If it's an array with multiple values, only output unique values.
-	* If it's a single value, output it as a string instead of an array.

-Bugfixes:

-* Fixes a bug where the Yoast Dashboard widget would trigger an error when other plugins or temporary conditions would make the Yoast API response fail.
-* Fixes a bug where block editor dependencies would be loaded unnecessarily on classic editor, causing issues with NextGEN gallery.
-Posts with NextGEN galleries that have been broken due to this bug will need to be re-saved.

-Other:
+Release date: 2023-08-22

+We're thrilled to announce Yoast SEO 21.0!
+This update is geared at making your SEO journey smoother and more successful.
+We're introducing our first step into AI with automatic titles and meta description generation in Yoast SEO Premium.
+Find out more about what's new in Yoast SEO 21.0 in [our release post](https://yoa.st/release-22-8-23)!

+#### Other

-* Sets the minimum WP version to 5.4.
+* Sets the WordPress tested up to version to 6.3.
-* Optimizes the logic involved in default filters for our options.
-This should lead to a very small increase in performance as well as avoiding an edge case where the default filter would be removed.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).